keyvisions/keyvision/README.md

 Let's transform a Raspberry PI Zero W into a USB OTG device making it appear as an HID keyboard to the attached host; we'll make the PI run a local node.js web application, at http://localhost, that emulates a touch sensitive, configurable keyboard that sends key press events (touch events really) to the HID interface.
 We'll configure the PI to start automatically in kiosk mode, thus, if a touch screen (any touch screen) is attached to the PI then we'll have a PVK in our hands—the KeyVision project can be used as the base for any project requiring a keyboard/keypad frontend.
 Alternatively, by visiting the PI's IP address with a touch device we'll be able to type away on the connected host—do you have a smart TV and are in need of a keyboard?

 ## Setup
 What's required?
-A [Raspberry PI Zero W](https://www.raspberrypi.org/products/pi-zero-w/) (the W stands for Wi-Fi and Bluetooth), a [Raspian Jessie with Pixel](https://www.raspberrypi.org/downloads/raspbian/) image, a USB OTG cable to be inserted in the micro USB port of the PI on one end and the host on the other.
+A [Raspberry PI Zero W](https://www.raspberrypi.org/products/pi-zero-w/) (the W stands for Wi-Fi and Bluetooth), a [Raspian](https://www.raspberrypi.org/downloads/raspbian/) image, a USB OTG cable to be inserted in the micro USB port of the PI on one end and the host on the other.

 The project uses HTML, CSS, Javascript, JSON, Node.js, Express and sockets.io.